Last Updated: November 12, 2024

 This is the period when got back into Porsches much deeper than my previous two, bought the '74 Porsche 911 and then the '66 Porsche 912 that was an extremely ambitious rust repair project and the most detailed and extensive project blog in my journals because I was home all the time.
 I had been having back problems due to a bulging disc pressing against my sciatic nerve so I invested in a 4-post lift to make access to the bottom side of the cars easier as well as providing a rigid "frame bench" for bracing while replacing the rocker panels on my 912 project.

 I also got more deeply involved with Jack Morris and Wolfsburg Motorwerks by building them a website and occasionally doing odd jobs on weekends like organizing his parts storeroom.
-I was going through some very hard times at home and I will always appreciate Jack and his wife Rachel's moral support and encouragement as I coped with watching my wife slowly wither away.
+I was going through some very hard times at home and I will always appreciate Jack and his wife Rachael's moral support and encouragement as I coped with watching my wife slowly wither away.
 Anne passed away April 23, 2007, that 10 years since leaving Microsoft went by much too fast and I found myself alone "in the bottom of a crater" at age 47.

 Bachelor Again at 47 Years Old - Air-cooled VWs & Porsches become my life: We had been "empty nesters" since it was Audrey's freshman year at Western Washington University in Bellingham and I found the isolation at my home shop unbearable.
 That's when my best friend Jack Morris invited me to come work for him a couple days a week as an "apprentice" at Wolfsburg Motorwerks close to downtown Seattle in the Ballard neighborhood.
 I absolutely loved working for Jack and being part of his "crew" of skilled "wrenches" while I got through the darkest, most difficult stages of grief, single parenthood and dating again.
 I bought a Hazet Assistant rolling toolbox, packed up my tools and took my skillset to a new level, getting into 356 Porsches.
 I purchased my own '64 Porsche 356 C and '56 oval window VW Beetle at that time, tore down dozens of engines to perform "autopsies" to learn why they failed and got hands-on engine building training from Jack as I built my own engines.